Thrifty Foods joins campaign to Inspire the World

 October 22, 2009

-October 22, 2009, Victoria, B.C. – Thrifty Foods has announced a donation of $300,000 to the BC Cancer Foundation’s Inspire the World campaign to establish the Thrifty Foods Patient Information Library in the BC Cancer Agency’s Vancouver Island Centre.
+October 22, 2009, Victoria, B.C. – Thrifty Foods has announced a donation of $300,000 to the BC Cancer Foundation’s Inspire the World campaign to establish the Thrifty Foods Patient Information Library in BC Cancer – Victoria.

 Over 4,000 people are diagnosed with cancer on Vancouver Island each year.
 Newly-diagnosed patients and their network of friends, family members and colleagues are often unsure of where to turn for information and education about cancer.